Beth (Hardy) Valiaho, BA, LLB, LLM

 So how can these models be combined?
 Let’s go back to BD3 CCS Facility.
 When the project was developed it was decided to take a full-scale approach to permanent storage of CO2.
 This means not only did it integrate a CCS facility into an existing coal plant (giving 30 years of clean life to the asset) but it also took the CO2 and used it for EOR with the backup option to permanently store it.

-The Aquistore project, whose assets are owned by SaskPower, acts as a backup to permanently store CO2 if the off-taker doesn’t need or want the CO2 produced.
-Therefore, captured CO2 isn’t emitted into the atmosphere, if the oil company doesn’t buy it.
-With over 30 monitoring technologies installed subsurface and above ground, the Petroleum Technology Research Centre’s (PTRC) research program at Aquistore is the largest active field lab in the world for measurement, monitoring and verification proving safe deep geological storage of CO2.
+2 isn’t emitted into the atmosphere, if the oil company doesn’t buy it.
+With over 30 monitoring technologies installed subsurface and above ground, the Petroleum Technology Research Centre’s (PTRC) research program at Aquistore is the largest active field lab in the world for measurement, monitoring and verification proving safe deep geological storage of CO

 The Alberta Carbon Trunk Line (ACTL) is another example combining models to build a better business case.
 It brings together multiple partners using proximity and the notion of a hub, the ACTL will aim to maximize the opportunities for capture, utilization in the oil fields, and permanent sequestration.
 ACTL will consist of a 240 km pipeline that can transport up to 14.6Mt of CO2 per year at full capacity.
 The CO2 in intended to be transported from capture plants at different industrial facilities and then either injected into depleted oil reservoirs for permanent storage or sequestered directly into a permanent deep geological storage site.